 - Licensee is a Singapore registered business and holds a retail pharmacy licence or TP wholesaler’s licence issued by HSA;

-- Has its e-pharmacy services hosted on a Singapore domain;
+- Has its e-pharmacy service hosted on a Singapore domain;

-- Is ready to be assessed by HSA for the e-pharmacy operations;
+- Is ready to be assessed by HSA for the e-pharmacy service;

 - Appoints a competent qualified pharmacist as the pharmacist-in-charge to be responsible for the pharmacy operations, including proper storage and supply of the registered therapeutic products;

 - Operates suitably designed and well maintained premises to perform the e-pharmacy activities;

 - Has e-pharmacy infrastructure with necessary safeguards / controls to ensure security, integrity, accuracy and confidentiality of the system used;

 - Ensures that the e-pharmacy service has a closed loop system for the transmission of e-prescriptions, i.e. the e-prescriptions are sent directly from the medical clinics to the e-pharmacy, so that the e-prescriptions cannot be changed or reused, are traceable to the prescribing doctor, and with cybersecurity in place;

 - Establishes clear procedures and practices for the storage, packing, labelling and secure delivery of medicines to the intended patients in accordance with the e-prescriptions received, and with the appropriate professional supervision by a qualified pharmacist in compliance with the Singapore Standard on Supply and Delivery of Medications and Good Distribution Practice (GDP) requirements.
 There should also be adequate patient interface processes to handle calls and queries related to medicines supply;